 July 2017 Update: Open water wetsuits tend to be brought out in 2 year cycles.
 However Huub, who are generally considered by the top professional athletes to be the best, have brought out the Albacore wetsuit for men and the Acara wetsuit for women.

-The 2017 Huub wetsuits have been designed with increased flexibility around the biceps and triceps to give swimmers more control in the water.
-The Huub team have also made developments to help reduce the amount of knee bend that swimmers do while kicking, while also adding more control about the swimmers hips to reduce drag further.
+The 2017 Huub wetsuits have been designed with increased flexibility around the biceps and triceps.
+This therefore gives swimmers more control in the water.
+The Huub team have also made developments to help reduce the amount of knee bend that swimmers do while kicking.
+By reducing the knee bend, the swimmers hips should be smaller in range to reduce drag further.
 Huub are delighted to be using their own M.A.D system, measuring the drag of a swimmer and their swimwear.
 You can watch a video about the Huub M.A.D system by clicking here.